postman-open-technologies/lifecycle/_elements/automation.md

 ---
 name: Automation
+version: 2021-09-21
 description:
-  - Automating producing or consumption of API resources and capabilities, allowing for repeatable API-driven process to be triggered, scheduled, or respond to events, allowing for teams to properly define and set into motions certain aspects of operations while they focus on the more manual, creative, and human aspects of doing APIs.
+  - Automated production or consumption of API resources, allowing for repeatable API-driven processes to be triggered or scheduled, allowing teams to define and set into motions certain aspects of operations while focusing on the more manual, creative, and human aspects of doing APIs.
 links:
     - title: Automated Testing with Postman
       url: https://www.postman.com/automated-testing/